A simple dehydrator build with temperature control

 Usage, experiments, and anecdotes

 |Beef jerky made using the dehydrator with horizontal airflow fan attached inside.|

 The way I did this was I took a small ac motor (probably 5 volts or so) out of an old space heater someone threw away and mounted some cheap polycarbonate (heat resistant) R.C. airplane propellers to it, like these, I couldn't use the fan blades provided because they were the wrong direction.
 You can see the red propeller blades in the back of the picture above if you squint.

 Full material list with Amazon links:

 Get the plywood and wood for the tray supports from your local hardware or lumber store referring to the cut list.
 You will also probably need a drill if you don't have one, this Dewalt kit is a great option for a good price (currently on sale at time of this post).
-You will probably need a circular saw in case you don't have a table saw or other means, here is a great Dewalt saw on sale for the holidays.
+You will also want a circular saw in case you don't have a table saw or other means, here is a great Dewalt saw on that often goes on sale.